ib565/OncoGraph-Engine/README.md

 - **Evidence-Based Answers:** Provides concise, accurate answers grounded in the underlying data.
 - **Interactive Visualization:** Generates a mini-graph for each query to visually explain the relationships between genes, therapies, and diseases.
 - **Verifiable Citations:** Includes PubMed IDs to support its conclusions, linking back to the original research.
+- **Hypothesis Analyzer:** Analyze gene lists for functional enrichment and biological themes with AI-powered interpretation and interactive visualizations.

 ## How It Works